muratk5n/thirdwave/en/index.md

 ---

-Others in the Gulf were involved in Syria conflict too, but Qatar took to the effort with passion, became wedded to it as a win there would prove that they had "arrived".
+Others in the Gulf were involved in Syria conflict too, but Qatar took to the effort with more gusto, became wedded to it as a win there would prove that they had "arrived".
 It all went bust.

 ---